 A breast lump or mass is one possible sign of breast cancer.
-It can also cause several additional changes to the skin on and around the breast.
-It may also hurt or cause breast or nipple pain Anyone who notices any of these changes should contact a doctor.
+Changes to the skin on and around the breast, such as dimpling, swelling, and nipple discharge, can also be a symptom of breast cancer.

-In some cases, breast cancer may not cause any symptoms, but a doctor will identify a mass on a mammogram.
-Screening for breast cancer as recommended by a doctor can help detect this condition in its earliest and most treatable stage.
+In some cases, even if breast cancer does not cause any symptoms, a cancerous mass may still be found on a female’s routine mammogram.
+Screening for breast cancer, as recommended by a doctor, can help detect this condition in its earliest and most treatable stage.

 In this article, we discuss some of the potential signs and symptoms of breast cancer that may occur without a noticeable lump in the breast.

 All of these symptoms can also have a noncancerous underlying cause.
 However, people with these symptoms should speak with a doctor in case tests are necessary to check for both noncancerous and cancerous conditions.

 Breast cancer can cause changes and inflammation in skin cells that can lead to texture changes.
 Examples of these texture changes include scaly skin around the nipple and areola, as though the skin is sunburned or extremely dry, and skin thickening in any part of the breast.

 These changes may also cause itching, which people often associate with breast cancer, although it is not common.

-A person may observe discharge from the nipple, which can be thin or thick and range in color from clear to milky to yellow, green, or red.
+A person may observe discharge from the nipple, which can be thin or thick and range in color from clear to milky to yellow, green, or bloody.
 The discharge typically comes from one nipple.
 However, it can come from both nipples if both breasts are cancerous.

 It is normal for people who are breastfeeding to have a milky discharge from the nipples, but it is advisable to contact a doctor about any other nipple discharge.